866.619.3916

 NAS delivered vehicles to the customer in new vehicle factory condition without any negative impact on the end user.

-Specifically, this project is unique because of the holiday scramble to save non U.S. right hand drive vehicles going to New Zealand/Australia Distributors would have to wait 6-8 additional weeks for the hottest vehicle that were all sold orders.
+Specifically, this project is unique because of the holiday scramble to save non U.S. right hand drive vehicles going to New Zealand/Australia Distributors would have to wait 6-8 additional weeks for the hottest vehicles that were all sold orders.

-“The source paint contained aluminum particles in it which means mechanical buffing could not be used or it would scratch the finish.” said Jim Gerencser, owner of Nationwide Overspray.
+“The source paint contained aluminum particles in it, which means mechanical buffing could not be used, or it would scratch the finish,” said Jim Gerencser, owner of Nationwide Overspray.
 “The original car paint is extremely soft.
 Comparatively, our overspray removal techniques are designed to be gentle.
 We did not want to add to the damage.”

 Port of Savannah Case Study – Climate Control